 For years I have believed that my vote was a right, but also my responsibility.
-I assumed that my vote could effect change and shape my world with my values.
+I assumed that my vote could affect change and shape my world with my values.
 Essentially, I voted for whom I wanted in office because of their views, and then they would govern with those views to create laws that follow those values.
 Sounds simple, huh?
-What has quickly become apparent is that my train of thought is erroneous.
+What has quickly become apparent though, is that my train of thought is erroneous.
 And now that I think about it, it’s probably even counter to my faith.

 Does My Vote Count?

 Here’s my frustration.
 I vote with my values to elect officials to communicate those values and set them into law.
 What actually has happened is nothing like this.
 My officials don’t represent my values at all, even though they campaigned proclaiming my values as their own—taxation without representation much?!

 OK, so on to the actual purpose of this post.
 This is not a political rant; it is a reality check for me.
 I have trusted in my vote to mold my world, and that is not Biblical.
 “If My people, who are called by My name, shall humble themselves, pray, seek, crave, and require of necessity My face and turn from their wicked ways, then will I hear from heaven, forgive their sin, and heal their land” (2 Chronicles 7:14 AMPC).
 Prayer is my vote!